-, just as with white diamonds, the higher the color of the stone, the higher its price.
-One important DIAMONDS that color enhancement will not change the physical nature of inclusions but can heighten the visibility of certain inclusions, and thereby affect prices.
+With COLORed DIAMONDS, just as with white diamonds, the higher the clarity of the stone, the higher its price.
+One important point is that color enhancement will not change the physical nature of inclusions but can heighten the visibility of certain inclusions, and thereby affect prices.
 For example, a feather in a blue enhanced diamond becomes more easily visible against a background color.
 Also, black piques in yellow diamonds tend to be more easily visible against the background.
-What this can mean is that a small feather that merits an I1 grading in a white diamond will result in a lower grading, such as I2, in a COLORed DIAMONDS
+What this can mean is that a small feather that merits an I1 grading in a white diamond will result in a lower grading, such as I2, in a blue diamond.

-Prices Across Colors – The reasons for price differences between colors have to do with the price of raw materials and the rate of success in producing the desired color.
-The reason black COLORed DIAMONDS are cheaper than others is because they can be made using less expensive, naturally darker stones - and produced consistently in large quantities.
-On the other hand, pink and purple COLORed DIAMONDS are more expensive because the success rate for production of these is always low.
+The reasons for price differences between colors have to do with the price of raw materials and the rate of success in producing the desired color.
+The reason black colored diamonds are cheaper than others is because they can be made using less expensive, naturally darker stones - and produced consistently in large quantities.
+On the other hand, pink and purple colored diamonds are more expensive because the success rate for production of these is always low.